eamoses/server-side-architecture/README.md

     2. Create a `config.js` file at the root level of your app and add `const password = "whatever your password is"; module.exports = password;`

     3. In your `mysql/connection.js` file add `const password = require('../config')` at the top.
 Use your `password` variable in the password connection portion of your `pool`

+    4. Open Postman and start CRUD'n your app!

 **Don't forget to place your ER Diagram as an image into an `images` folder on the root level of your project repo**